 Stomach sleepers are kind of like the big kid of sleeping adults, as they may like pillows that are fluffy, and let you sink into them with abandon.
 Since stomach sleepers are outstretched, spinal alignment issues aren’t too bad, but they still need additional support.

 Pillows made with shredded foam are usually a good choice because the amount of firmness can be easily adjusted, and the foam isn’t as firm as non-shredded versions.
 Tummy sleepers who may desire a firmer pillow with a low profile may want a cooling pillow made entirely from gel, or choose a pillow with a rounded top but flat bottom.

 Don’t Forget Pillow Support For The Knees And Legs

-Once you figure out the best cooling pillow for your usual sleeping style, don’t forget that these can be good for other functions such as supporting various body parts, such as the knees and legs too.
+Once you figure out the prefered cooling pillow for your usual sleeping style, don’t forget that these can be good for other functions such as supporting various body parts, such as the knees and legs too.
 Here are a few more pointers concerned with usage and positioning which make these a good choice overall:

 - If you are recovering from surgery, injury, or are feeling tension and stress in the joints or muscles of your lower appendages, you might want to treat your lower half to a cooling pillow.

 - Some of the best pregnancy pillows also have cooling elements infused, making them ideal for expectant mothers who often experience hot flushes.

 - Pillows are a great way to elevate body parts that could use some extra attention, improving blood circulation, and reducing discomfort.

 - A cooling pillow can decrease discomfort in inflamed regions of the body and offers relief on the skin or bone.